CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 Two backup instance placement strategies are considered.
 One does not consider network structural correlation, where the primary and backup NF host nodes of a chain are randomly chosen in the network.
 Another takes the structural correlation into consideration, where the backup host nodes are chosen from those without critical network structural correlation with the primary host nodes.

 The availabilities of 100 flows are measured by conducting ten million simulation runs.
 In each simulation run, the state of each node, i.e., failed (0) or up (1), is randomly generated from Bernoulli distribution using the node's availability.
 The unavailability CDF of the 100 flows is shown in Fig.~\ref{randavail}.
-As can be read from the figure, the strategy taking network structural correlation into consideration performs significantly better.
-Specifically, when network structural correlation is not considered, about $10\%$ of the flows only have availability of 3'9s or even lower, in contrast to taking it into consideration where all flows have at least 4'9s availability.
+As can be seen from the figure, the strategy taking network structural correlation into consideration performs significantly better for both networks.
+Specifically, when network structural correlation is not considered, about $10\%$ of the flows only have availability of 3'9s or even lower for the GEANT network, in contrast to taking it into consideration where all flows have at least 4'9s availability.
 In addition, while only $80\%$ of flows can reach the required 5'9s in the former, this percentage increases to $90\%$ in the latter.
+Moreover, the effect of factoring in the structural correlation is more pronounced for the BA network scenario.
+All the flows achieve higher availability and 30\% more flows are able to reach the target availability requirement of 5'9s compared to a placement strategy that does not consider structural correlation.
+The rationale behind this is due to the preferential attachment of BA networks, which tend to create highly connected nodes, also called hubs, whose failure can fragment the network into small isolated islands.
+From a robustness perspective, this property represents the Achilles' heel of scale-free networks~\cite{barabasi2003scale}.
+As a result of such fragmentation, the reachability of nodes belonging to separate islands will be interrupted, hence an effective placement of redundancy needs to consider such effects.
+The ability of the structural correlation in capturing the reachability of nodes upon failure of others helps steer the backup placement more effectively.

 There are two implications of this experimental study.
 One is that the number calculated by the baseline algorithm \cite{fan2017carrier} may not be enough to meet the availability requirements of all flows when applied to a real network.
 Another is that, the inherent network structural correlation among nodes can have significant impact on the availabilities of the services, and hence is a crucial factor that should be taken into consideration for redundancy allocation.